ffyte/Livesplit-websocket-hotkeys/README.md

 Setup and logic should be easy in-software.

-This requires .net 6 runtime to work properly.
+This requires .net 6 runtime to work properly (for win7 compatibility).

 //FFyte